qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/trainingmaterial/index.rst

 The official Training Manual can be found here: http://docs.qgis.org/latest/en/docs/training_manual/index.html

 Tutorial material, originally written in English and translated in over 15 languages.
-(Produced and mainained by Ujaval Gandhi) https://www.qgistutorials.com/
+(Produced and maintained by Ujaval Gandhi) https://www.qgistutorials.com/

 Tutorial material, originally developed as part of a workshop for the Ecology and Evolutionary Biology Program at Texas A&M University (produced and maintained by Mike Treglia):